 If you are having sedation, the endoscopist will give you the injection and we will give you oxygen through a facemask and a plastic 'peg' will be placed on your finger to monitor your pulse and oxygen levels.
 If you have chosen entonox the nurse will explain how to use it before the procedure commences.

-Minimal restraint may be appropriate during either of the procedures.
-However if you make it clear that you are too uncomfortable the procedures will be stopped.
+However, if you make it clear that you are too uncomfortable the procedure will be stopped.